Convert VMDK to QCOW2 & Convert QCOW2 to VMDK Using qemu-img

 qemu-imgutility is the most dependable tool for converting between VMDK and QCOW2, ensuring compatibility across VMware and KVM/QEMU environments. - Preserve sparse disk to avoid inflation.
 Always apply options that maintain thin provisioning during conversion to prevent unnecessary disk growth and wasted storage space.

-- Recover VM data first if disk becomes unreadable.
+- Recover VM data first if the disk becomes unreadable.
 If a conversion fails or corrupts the disk, prioritize restoring VM files with professional recovery tools before attempting reconstruction or reconversion.

 FAQ